digi-FYI/DigiFyiWebCore/Readme.md

 # digi-FYI Web Core

-This code form the basis for digi-FYI to implement our web core.
+This code forms the basis for digi-FYI to implement our web core code in our products.

 Nothing in the code reveals any proprietory information or business rules about our clients.